 Apply for council housing

 A council home is only one of the housing options available to you.
-Approximately 700 households out of 3,600 on the waiting list are housed each year.
+Please be aware that demand for a council home significantly outstrips supply, as approximately 700 households out of a current 6,500 plus on the waiting list, are housed each year.

 Renting in the private sector is another housing option.
-If you'd like help seeking a private let or you are threatened with homelessness, you can contact our Housing Prevention Team at firstname.lastname@example.org.
+If you would like help seeking a private let or you are threatened with homelessness, you can contact our Housing Prevention Team at firstname.lastname@example.org.

 Who can apply

 You can apply for a council home in Swindon if you are over 18 and have lived in the borough for the last two years.

 - Not sure you live in Swindon borough?
 Check which council area you live in

 You can also apply if any of the following apply to you:

 - You have close relatives (parents, adult children, grandparents or siblings) who have lived here for two years or more

 - You are employed in Swindon for more than 24 hours a week